 If you’re in a sleeper, just before your train stop a ticket inspector should come back round with your ticket.
 This should indicate that the next stop is yours.
 However, I learnt that this didn’t always mean that the very next stop was mine so it always helps to keep asking people around to make sure you disembark at the right stop.

-If you want to be a little more independent, you can prepare by having a copy of your train itinerary.
+If you want to be a little more independent, you can prepare by having a copy of your China itinerary.
 This will brief you how many stops there are between your departure station and your destination and if you see a sign at any of the stopover stations, you’ll be able to match each station on the itinerary to the one that you’re at.
 Signs at Chinese stations are sometimes difficult to see and comprehend, but having all of the names written down will give you the best chance of navigating your journey.

 An idiot’s guide to getting the trains through China?